AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Dynamic Semantics**

 #.
-Upon a call of a subprogram or entry which is subject to an enabled
+Upon a call of a subprogram which is subject to an enabled
    Contract_Cases aspect, Contract_Cases checks are
    performed as follows: